Your Rebrand Isn’t About You

-If you’re thinking about a rebrand, read this first to see when it makes sense to rebrand and how to keep your customers at the heart of the rebranding process.
+Are you thinking about a rebrand?
+Read this first to see when it makes sense to rebrand and how to keep your customers at the heart of the rebranding process.

 On average, businesses rebrand themselves every seven to 10 years.
-There are plenty of good reasons to rebrand, and most of them deal with a shift in sales strategy, entry into a new market or a truly outdated brand image.
+There are plenty of good reasons to rebrand.
+Most of these reasons deal with a shift in sales strategy, entry into a new market or a truly outdated brand image.
 Here are the top five reasons to rebrand.

 1: You start selling internationally.